1.6 How does an archive make data available?

 Apart from offering search functionalities on their data and providing the metadata for harvesting, archives actively promote the discoverability and reuse of the data.

-Examples of how archives can promote the use of new or good quality data are:
+Examples of how archives can promote the use of data are:

 • publish information on the data sets in their news channels.